Women in the United States Air Force: Women in the Air Force from 1972 to 2025

 The United States Air Force Basic Training scandal involved 43 female trainees who alleged being victimized by their Military Training Instructors during and after basic military training starting from 2009.
 Seventeen male instructors were accused of offenses ranging from seeking improper relationships to rape and 35 instructors were removed from their posts pending investigations.
 Nine of the accused instructors belonged to the 331st Training Squadron.
 The commander of the 331st Training Squadron, Lt.
 Col. Mike Paquette, was removed from command in June 2012 because of the problems in his unit.
 In August 2012 the commander of the 737th training group, Col. Glenn Palmer, was also relieved from his position due to the scandal.

 In 2012 Janet Wolfenbarger became the Air Force's first female four-star general.
 Before that, there had been women general officers of a lesser rank in the Air Force, including, among others, an African American female physician, Edith Peterson Mitchell, MD, a medical oncologist who became a brigadier general and president of an American medical society.

 In 2013 Defense Secretary Leon Panetta removed the military's ban on women serving in combat, overturning the 1994 rule.
 Panetta's decision gave the military services until January 2016 to seek special exceptions if they believed any positions must remain closed to women.
 The services had until May 2013 to draw up a plan for opening all units to women and until the end of 2015 to actually implement it.

 In December 2015, Defense Secretary Ash Carter stated that starting in 2016 all combat jobs would open to women.

 In March 2016, Ash Carter approved final plans from military service branches and the U.S. Special Operations Command to open all combat jobs to women, and authorized the military to begin integrating female combat soldiers "right away."

+On August 14, 2020, JoAnne S. Bass became the Chief Master Sergeant of the Air Force, and therefore the first woman to hold the highest senior enlisted rank in any United States military branch, having been selected for the position on June 19.

-In 2020, Emily Thompson became the first woman to fly the F-35A Lightning II in combat.
+Also in 2020, Emily Thompson became the first woman to fly the F-35A Lightning II in combat.

 Women in the Air Force served in the Afghanistan War that began in 2001 and ended in 2021, and the American-led combat intervention in Iraq that began in 2014 and ended in 2021.

 In 2022 a woman whose name was not publicly announced became the Air Force’s first female special tactics officer.

+On November 1, 2024, Tiffany Zaloudek became the first woman SERE specialist to earn the rank of chief master sergeant in the Air Force.

+On November 12, 2024, Capt.
+Lacie Hester was awarded the Silver Star for her role in the shootdown of 70 drones and three ballistic missiles launched at Israel, becoming the first woman in the Air Force, and the 10th woman in the U.S. military, to receive the Silver Star.